dataclass-mapper/dataclass-mapper/docs/type_safety.rst

    ...     full_time: bool
    ...     salary: Optional[int]
    Traceback (most recent call last):
-     File "dataclass_mapper/mapping_method.py", line 154, in add_mapping
-       raise TypeError(
+       ...
-   TypeError: 'salary' of type 'Optional[int]' of 'EmploymentAgreement' cannot be converted to 'salary' of type 'int'
+   TypeError: 'salary' of type 'Optional[int]' of 'EmploymentAgreement' cannot be converted to 'salary' of type 'int' of 'Contract'

 Here the library complains about the mapping an optional field to an non-optional one.
 The other way around would be fine however.